benoit-pereira-da-silva/mp/README.md

 # mp

-`mp`is a simple video media processor command line for macOS.
-It uses AVFoundation and CoreImage.
+`mp`is a video media processor command line wrapper of `mplib` for macOS.

 # How to debug and launch from xcode?